Reps move to outlaw LG caretaker committees – The Sun Nigeria

 Ndubuisi Orji, Abuja

-The House of Representatives, on Tuesday, passed for second reading a bill seeking to outlaw caretaker committees in the administration of local government areas in the country.
+The House of Representatives, yesterday, passed for second reading a bill seeking to outlaw caretaker committees in the administration of local government areas in the country.

 The proposed legislation entitled “a bill for an act to alter section 7 of the constitution of the Federal Republic of Nigeria 1999 (as amended)” is sponsored by Dachung Bagos.